Main content

 For An Oval Face Shape: Wavy Pixie

 An oval face is wider than it is long, with softly defined cheekbones and a generous forehead.
-This is a beautiful shape, so show it off with a pixie cut that incorporated some texture—the shorter, the better.
+This is a beautiful shape, so show it off with a pixie cut that incorporates some texture—the shorter, the better.

 Orientation message